-You can play an important part in the process of improving the quality of your course through the feedback you give.
-In addition to the ongoing discussion with the course team throughout the year, there are a range of mechanisms for you to feed back about your experience of teaching and learning which are outlined below.
-Where appropriate, we aim to respond to your feedback and let you know of our plans for improvement.
-The Student's Union can support you in voicing your opinion, provide on-going advice and support and encourage your involvement in all feedback opportunities.
-They will be requesting that you complete the National Student Survey (during semester 2 for students in their final year of study) or the UCLan Student Survey (all other students).
-The Students' Union and University work closely together to ensure that the student voice is heard in all matters of student-life.
-We encourage students to provide constructive feedback throughout their time at university, through course reps, surveys and any other appropriate means.
-The Union's Full Time Officer team, members of Students' Council and School Presidents each have particular representative responsibilities and are involved with decision making committees at levels as high as the University Board.
-Therefore it is very important students engage with the democratic processes of the Students' Union and elect the students they see as most able to represent them.
-8.1 Course Representatives and School Presidents A course representative is a student who represents their fellow students' views and opinions to the course team, school, university and Students' Union.
-Course representatives work proactively and diplomatically to improve the academic and overall experiences of students.
+You can play an important part in the process of improving the quality of your course and wider University experience through the feedback you give.
+In addition to the ongoing discussion with the course team throughout the year, there are a range of mechanisms for you to feed back about your experience of teaching and learning.
+The Student's Union elected reps can support you in voicing your opinion and ensuring your views heard.
+Whether it's feeding back about your academic experience to your Course Rep or School President, you're interested in helping create Union policy with the Students' Council or you want to get involved with one of the Full-Time Elected Officer campaigns, there's plenty of ways for you to have your say.
+The Union values your opinions so it's important to engage with the democratic processes of the Students' Union, which includes things like the Union elections, and Your Big Ideas.
+8.1 Course Representatives and School Presidents 8.
+Student voice To ensure students' views on their course are heard by the University, the Students' Union elects Course Reps who volunteer to be the voice of their course and provide feedback on behalf of their cohort to their course team, school, University and Students' Union.
+The role of a Course Rep is beneficial to both students and the University.
+It enables students to have ownership of their student experience and to voice their opinions, primarily at the Student Staff Liaison Committee (SSLC) Meetings.
+Course Reps are elected every year and any student has the right to nominate themselves to be the rep for their course during the elections period.
+Alongside receiving recognition, training and development, being a Course Rep is a great opportunity to enhance your employability skills.
+School Presidents are also student volunteers and they work directly with the school Senior Management to make sure students are getting the best academic experience and that students are at the forefront of school-level decisions.
+School Presidents also chair Student Staff Liaison Committee (SSLC) Meetings where Course Reps attend to give feedback to the staff in their school.
+They also sit on Students' Council as the representative for the school to feed into wider Union policy discussion and campaigns.
+If you are interested in becoming a Course Rep or School President and wish to find out more about the roles, visit the Students' Union website or by emailing: coursereps@uclan.ac.uk.
 The role of a course representative is extremely beneficial to both students on your course and the University.
-It enables students to have ownership of their student experience, to voice their opinions and to share positive practice with the course team, primarily at the Student Staff Liaison Committee Meetings (see below).
+It enables students to have ownership of their student experience, to voice their opinions and to share positive practice with the course team, primarily at the Student Staff Liaison Committee Meetings (seebelow).
 Course representatives will be elected every year either in April or September.
 Alongside receiving recognition, support and respect, being a course representative is a great opportunity to enhance your employability skills.
 If you are interested in becoming a course representative and wish to find out more about the role visit the Students' Union website or by emailing: coursereps@uclan.ac.uk.
 School Presidents are annually elected representatives who voice the opinions of students within each school.
 They communicate and engage with students in their school to gain feedback and work in partnership with senior management to create positive change.
 They are also trained to support and signpost course representatives where needed.
 If you wish to find out who your School President is or more about the role visit the Students' Union website or email: coursereps@uclan.ac.uk